Tunneling vs. Traditional

 The project design has been completed and construction is expected to commence in 2016.

 The benefits of tunneling can outweigh those of traditional cut-and-cover methods for very deep pipelines, pipelines crossing environmentally sensitive areas or congested urban environments.
 Protecting the environment as well as cutting costs means that this method is a viable alternative.
 Halff has a multi-disciplined team of engineers, modelers and planners who work together to help clients achieve long-lasting results and the greatest value for our clients’ investments.
-If Halff Associates can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff Associates can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.

 ASFPM Annual Conference